-The Swarovski Crystals arrived, and Naomi has been exploring them in her studio and kiln for the last three months.
-She learnt a lot about the Crystal through her experiments.
-Having had challenges with the material but continued and have found a way of creating a small vessel form in the style of my working.Read More
+The Swarovski Crystals arrived, and Naomi has been exploring them in her studio for the last three months.
+She learned a lot about the Crystal through her experiments.
+Having had challenges with the material she continued and found a way of creating a small vessel form in the style of her working.Read More

 My quarterly magazine break arived yesterday and I enjoyed reading it as I always do.

 Full of inspiring artists stories, how to apply for council awards, book reviews, meetings forthcoming and past.
 I enjoy reading these quarterly magazines as they keep me focused and determined to succeed.